Home / Career Guides / Photographer

 How much do photographers make?

 Photographer salaries vary by experience, industry, education, location, and organization size.
-Factors such as specialization in a specific type of photography (for instance, wedding, commercial, or nature photography), owning a private studio, reputation, and continual professional development can greatly impact their earning potential.
+Factors like specialization in a specific type of photography (for instance, wedding, commercial, or nature photography), owning a private studio, reputation, and continual professional development can greatly impact their earning potential.

 Highest paying industries